When to file a home insurance claim

 The estimate is more than your deductible

-If the cost to repair damage to your home or the replacement cost of a damaged household item is only slightly higher than your policy deductible, you should consider paying these costs yourself.
+If the cost to repair damage to your home or the replacement cost of a damaged household item is only slightly higher than your policy deductible, you may want to consider paying these costs yourself.
 Every time a claim is filed, it is reported to the Comprehensive Loss Underwriting Exchange (CLUE), a national database insurers use to track claim activity.
 All carriers review this database, and a claim may increase your premiums at your next policy renewal.
 Having repeat claims, even ones with low insurance payouts, might cause a property insurer to nonrenew your policy.
 Frequent or repeat claims over time may make you only eligible for high-risk homeowners insurance, which is more expensive.

 The damage is covered and extensive